 What is artificial intelligence?

 Artificial intelligence is intelligence exhibited by machines or other non-living entities, or the creation of cognitive functions in an artificial mechanism.
-AI can be employed in a wide range of areas ranging from robotics to economics – to cybersecurity.
+AI systems can be employed in a wide range of areas ranging from robotics to AI-driven search engines, from economics to cybersecurity.

 Due to the ability to rapidly process large amounts of data, cybersecurity systems with integrated machine learning can help predict and prevent attacks more accurately.

-Cybersecurity experts can apply AI in several ways, but there are also unique challenges.
+Cybersecurity professionals can apply AI in several ways, but there are also unique challenges.

 - Machine learning capabilities and large databases can also help to detect threats and vulnerabilities way more efficiently.
-AI can monitor patterns in web traffic and alert the user or admin if it notices something suspicious.
-Machine learning can also help to accumulate extensive database for more precise pattern identification;
+AI for IT operations (AIOps) can monitor patterns in web traffic and alert the user or admin if it notices something suspicious.
+Machine learning can also help to accumulate extensive database for more precise pattern identification.

 - AI can eliminate the need to use passwords and the dangers of them being snatched.
 Biometric identification systems use AI to identify the legitimate owner using facial recognition, fingerprint, or other similar techniques.
 For example, they can memorize even the tiniest details of your facial patterns.
 Thus, your device may identify you even with facial hair or headwear.